Claire Black - MSc, BSc, Dip. MBACP Accredited

 - Relationship problems

 - Suicidal thoughts

 Sessions are charged at £45 for a 50 minute appointment.

-My practice is based in Ewell around a 10 minute walk from both Ewell Village and Stoneleigh Broadway.
+My practice is based in a peaceful garden office in Ewell around a 10 minute walk from both Ewell Village and Stoneleigh Broadway.
 The 293 bus stops just around the corner and there is ample free parking.